PoliM/microprofile-techdemo/README.md

 * Waiting for 10 seconds will bring the circuit into its "half closed" state.
 Hitting it with `true` will count up one time (because it fails and will open the circuit again).
 * Switching back to `false` should close the circuit after two callls and after 10 second. (it happens earlier, but I don't know why yet)

+### Demonstration 4: Bulkhead

+There is a class `BadBulkheadClient` that tries to bombard the frontend with calls.
+Depending on a flag you can set in the source, it will either use the method with or without a bulkhead.
+It will also try to get the system properties once every second.
+The program ends after 10 seconds.

+This is what you should be able to observe.

+* With bulkhead
+** Many of the calls are not successful because the bulkhead "is full" ** The system properties get queried 10 times
+* Without bulkhead
+** The calls take a long time
+** There are less than 10 calls to the system properties

 ## Future stuff
 * Tracing